encord-team/encord-client-python/README.md

 client = EncordClient.initialise("<resource_id>", "<resource_api_key>")
 ```

-If you wish to instantiate several client objects and avoid passing parameters each time, you can instantiate a CordConfig object, pass the resource ID and API key as strings, and initialise the client with the config object.
+If you wish to instantiate several client objects and avoid passing parameters each time, you can instantiate a EncordConfig object, pass the resource ID and API key as strings, and initialise the client with the config object.

 ```py
 from encord.client import EncordClient